MasonShopperly/ReCoDE-LaTeX-PhD-Template/README.md

 You can work either locally or directly in Overleaf — choose the workflow that suits you best.

 - Option A — Overleaf (no local installation required):

   - Use **Overleaf** to compile and manage your thesis online.
-  - Import the project via “New Project → Import from GitHub” or “New Project → Upload Project” (ZIP).
+  - Import the project via "New Project → Import from GitHub" or "New Project → Upload Project" (ZIP).
   - In Project Settings, set **Compiler** to **XeLaTeX** or **LuaLaTeX**.
   - If using **BibLaTeX**, set **Bibliography tool** to **Biber**.
   - Note: Overleaf project size and quota limits depend on your plan.

 - Option B — Local setup:

   - Install a **LaTeX distribution**: [TeX Live](https://www.tug.org/texlive/), [MiKTeX](https://miktex.org/), or [MacTeX](https://www.tug.org/mactex/).
   - Recommended compiler: **XeLaTeX** or **LuaLaTeX** (for Unicode and modern font support).
   - Ensure **Biber** is installed if you use **BibLaTeX**.